The best hotels in Riga

 Three nights or more?
 Think harder.
 Hotel Bergs in the Quiet Center gives you a calmer base, a better breakfast scene, and Berga bazārs right outside for morning coffee.
 You'll spend $140-210/night but you won't feel like you're in a theme park.
 And walking into Old Town takes 15 minutes through streets most tourists never see.

-Riga's best neighborhoods
+Riga's best hotel regions

 Old Town gets all the attention, and honestly it deserves some of it.
 But if you want better value and fewer tour groups clogging the pavements, the Quiet Center around Alberta iela is where we'd put our money.